![]() | Lacina, Ludvík Jakub | |

 © ÖStA

-The first recorded incident happened in March 1910 in Gorizia when Lacina allegedly charged the widow of an officer 6 crowns for her late husband's funeral and adjoining holy mass.
+The first recorded incident occurred in March 1910 in Gorizia when Lacina allegedly charged the widow of an officer 6 crowns for her late husband's funeral and accompanying holy mass.
 K.u.k.
-Feldvikariat in Vienna issued a strong-worded reaction where the field chaplain was told that "he, despite previous warnings, didn't seem to have bettered himself".
-He was berated for his "filthy greed" and "unusual laziness and indolence", and the Feldvikar (Roman-Catholic military bishop) had "lost every remaining trust in him (Lacina) that he ever had".
+Feldvikariat in Vienna issued a strongly worded response stating that "he, despite previous warnings, didn't seem to have bettered himself".
+He was berated for his "filthy greed" and "unusual laziness and indolence", and the Feldvikar (Roman Catholic military bishop) had "lost every remaining trust in him (Lacina) that he ever had".
 Expulsion from k.u.k.
-Militärseelsorge loomed, but in the end he was shown mercy and was allowed to continue.
+Militärseelsorge loomed, but in the end he was shown mercy and allowed to continue.
 It will have helped that fellow officers put in a good word for him.

-Less than a year later he was in trouble again.
-During a masquerade ball at Deutsche Schulverein in Gorizia on 21 January 1911 Lacina was present and he was soon after accused of behaviour that was incompatible with that expected of a military cleric.
-Reportedly he was involved in some joke with an officer dressed as a lady, and this was deemed inappropriate.
-More gravely he was accused of letting a lady sleep over at his flat.
+Less than a year later, he was in trouble again.
+During a masquerade ball at Deutsche Schulverein in Gorizia on 21 January 1911, Lacina was present, and he was soon after accused of behaviour incompatible with that expected of a military cleric.
+Reportedly, he was involved in a joke with an officer dressed as a lady, which was deemed inappropriate.
+More gravely, he was accused of allowing a lady to stay overnight at his flat.
 These incidents caused gossip and consternation in the city, and reflected badly on the military clergy as a whole.
-Again fellow officers backed him, but a few months later he received a stern warning from military bishop Bjelik.
-He was offered to voluntarily resign within 6 months, and if anything untoward happened during this period he would be dismissed.
+Again, fellow officers backed him, but a few months later he received a stern warning from military bishop Bjelik.
+He was offered the chance to resign voluntarily within six months, and if anything untoward happened during this period, he would be dismissed.

-He was even ordered to report at a monastery for eight days to undergo geistliche Exercisien (spiritual retreats).
-In a letter dated 22 April 1911 he informed his superior in Vienna that he underwent spiritual cleansing at Kapuzinerkloster in Gorizia, and the attached testimony from the monastery (written in Latin) confirms that this took place from 8 to 15 April.
+He was even ordered to report to a monastery for eight days to undergo geistliche Exercisien (spiritual retreats).
+In a letter dated 22 April 1911, he informed his superior in Vienna that he had undergone spiritual cleansing at Kapuzinerkloster in Gorizia, and the attached testimony from the monastery (written in Latin) confirms that this took place from 8 to 15 April.

 The incident at the masquerade ball is almost certainly the reason for his transfer from Gorizia to Maribor.
 This seems to have taken place in February 1912.